-Influenza pandemics have occurred over the past few centuries at intervals of between 10 and 40 years, resulting with high morbidity and mortality, as well as huge economic impacts.
-Considering the uncertainties regarding the origin, timing and virulence of future pandemic strains, planning strategies for an effective response have become the chief priority of global public health efforts.
+Influenza pandemics have occurred over the past few centuries at intervals of between 10 and 40 years, resulting in high morbidity and mortality rates, as well as significant economic impacts.
+Considering the uncertainties regarding the origin, timing, and virulence of future influenza strains, planning strategies for an effective response have become a chief priority of global public health efforts.

-Many countries started to practice stockpiling on antiviral drugs such as oseltamivir (known under a brand name Tamiflu) prior to the emergence of influenza A as an essential strategy for pandemic response before a new vaccine could be widely distributed.
-Such approach might substantially reduce morbidity, hospitalizations and mortality.
+Many countries started to stockpile antiviral drugs such as oseltamivir, which is more commonly known under the brand name Tamiflu, prior to the emergence of influenza A as an essential strategy for pandemic response before a new vaccine could be widely distributed.
+This type of approach might substantially reduce morbidity, hospitalizations, and mortality rates.
 In parallel to that, stockpiling for personal usage has also gained momentum.

 Government vs. personal stockpiling

-Pandemic stockpiling of oseltamivir is considered cost-saving to the economy over a wide array of treatment stratagems.
-It can also be cost-saving to the healthcare system directly, if the drug use is limited for patients at high risk.
-Furthermore, favorable cost-benefit ratio can be achieved if stockpiled drug is administered either solely as a therapeutic approach, or as short-term prophylaxis for exposed contacts.
+Pandemic stockpiling of oseltamivir is considered to be a cost-saving measure to the economy over a wide array of treatment stratagems.
+Furthermore, this practice can also be cost-saving to the healthcare system directly, particularly if the drug use is limited for patients at high risk.
+A favorable cost-benefit ratio can also be achieved if the stockpiled drug is administered either solely as a therapeutic approach, or as short-term prophylaxis for exposed individuals.

-In the United States, oseltamivir and other antiviral drug stockpiles have been established at the Federal level and many States have also established stockpiles.
-The Federal Government also encourages employers to consider stockpiling oseltamivir for use during an influenza pandemic as part of a comprehensive tactic.
+In the United States, oseltamivir and other antiviral drug stockpiles have been established at the Federal level.
+Following suit, many states throughout the U.S. have also established their own stockpiles.
+The federal government of the U.S. also encourages employers to consider stockpiling oseltamivir for use during an influenza pandemic as part of a comprehensive tactic.

-Other analyses suggest that treatment with oseltamivir is always beneficial when compared to no action and that the optimal treatment stockpile is 40%–60%; 40% maximizes economic benefits, whereas 60% maximizes treatment benefits.
+Other analyses suggest that treatment with oseltamivir is always beneficial when compared to no action.
+The optimal treatment stockpile is between 40% and 60%; 40% maximizes economic benefits, whereas 60% maximizes treatment benefits.

 Personal stockpiling of oseltamivir has also become widespread during this century.
-For example, in the fall of 2005 there were many reports of personal stockpiling of this drug for use during an eventual future outbreak of H5N1 influenza virus infection (i.e. avian influenza), coincident with increased media coverage of the potential for a worldwide pandemic.
+In the fall of 2005, for example, there were many reports of personal stockpiling of oseltamivir for use during a potential future outbreak of the H5N1 influenza virus infection (i.e. avian influenza).
+This increase in personal stockpiling was directly related to the increased media coverage of the potential for a worldwide pandemic.

-Even though stockpiling may be useful in specific contexts, panicked and disorganized personal stockpiling of oseltamivir and other antivirals could reduce the availability of drugs for individuals with active infection and impede the strategic use of a limited drug supply when it is needed.
+Even though stockpiling may be useful in specific contexts, panicked and disorganized personal stockpiling of oseltamivir and other antivirals could reduce the availability of drugs for individuals with active infection.
+Additionally, personal stockpiling can also impede the strategic use of a limited drug supply when it is needed.

-Given the nature of their specialty, infectious diseases physicians are often asked to prescribe oseltamivir for personal stockpiles more than the typical provider.
-Therefore education campaigns about appropriate use of antiviral medications that target patients during seasonal epidemics and pandemics may reduce inappropriate requests for this and other drugs.
+Given the nature of their specialty, infectious disease physicians are often asked to prescribe oseltamivir for personal stockpiles more than the typical provider.
+Therefore, educational campaigns about the appropriate use of antiviral medications that target patients during seasonal epidemics and pandemics may reduce inappropriate requests for this and other drugs.